department-of-veterans-affairs/vagov-content/pages/burials-memorials/survivor-dic-rates.md

 If DFAS pays you more than the offset amount in SBP or RCSBP payments after you begin receiving DIC payments, they'll consider this amount an overpayment.
 This means you'll have to pay the money back.

 Be sure to notify DFAS as soon as you qualify for DIC so they can reduce your SBP or RCSBP payment amount and you can avoid owing money.
 You'll need to send them a copy of your VA DIC award letter.
-You can all DFAS at <a href="tel:+18003211080">800-321-1080</a>, Monday to Friday, 8:00 a.m. to 5:00 p.m.
+You can call DFAS at <a href="tel:+18003211080">800-321-1080</a>.
+We're here Monday through Friday, 8:00 a.m. to 5:00 p.m.
 ET.

 ------